 Software sales is one of the highest-paying sales jobs out there.
 That’s because there is a high demand for reps who can bring in money.
 So if you are good at sales, your earning potential is very high.
 Yeah, a finance job might pay you $80,000/year.
 But, that’s the limit.
 In sales, there is no limit — unless your manager caps commissions, of course.

 The average base salary for a software sales rep in the United States is $77,807 a year.
 That excludes commissions, which can easily boost your earnings past $100,000.

 Also, depending on the company, you can find even higher base salaries.

 Furthermore, your title dictates how much you can make.
 But even at the entry-level position, sales development representative (SDR), you can expect an average base salary of $48,158/year, plus commission, which on average will be between 10k and 26k.
-Around $70,000 is great for a first-time software sales rep.
+Around $70,000 is great for a first-time tech sales rep.

 The next step up is usually Account Executive.
 They average $65,489/year base salary, with higher commission potential than SDRs.

 Of course, as with any sales job, your income is partially determined by your ability to bring in sales.
 And in this industry, because of the recurring revenue model, companies have quite generous commission plans.